-EPA National Coastal Assessment Program
+Mississippi Coastal Assessment Program

-MDEQ has continued to coordinate the sampling effort for NCA in Mississippi's coastal waters.
-This monitoring involved the random selection of 30-50 sites annually from 2000-2004 (Figure 15).
-Beginning in 2005 the number of sites was cut in half but MDEQ continued to sample the core ecological indicators established by the NCA program (Table 14).
+Through the establishment of the Mississippi Coastal Assessment Program (MCA), MDEQ has continued to coordinate the sampling effort that was initiated as part of USEPA's National Coastal Assessment (NCA) monitoring.
+This monitoring builds upon the data generated through NCA by using the same probabilistic station selection process and collecting data at 25 sites annually.
+MDEQ's MCA program monitors the core ecological indicators established by the NCA program.
+Figure 17 depicts all of the monitoring locations that have been sampled 2004-2008.
 Unfortunately much of the 2005 sampling effort was destroyed by Hurricane Katrina.
 All that remains of the 2005 effort are physical and chemical results.